-Figure 13 provides an experimental analysis of the postprocessing methods: IRP and L-NMS, for face detection task on the AFW dataset.
+Figure 12 provides an experimental analysis of the postprocessing methods: IRP and L-NMS, on face detection task on the AFW dataset.
 Fast SS denotes the quick version of selective search which produces around 2000 region proposals and takes 2s per image to compute.
 On the other hand, Quality SS refers to its slow version which outputs more than 10,000 region proposals consuming more than 10s for one image.
 The HyperFace with a linear bounding box regression and traditional NMS achieves a mAP of 94%.
 Just by replacing them with L-NMS provides a boost of 1.2%.
 In this case, bounding-box is constructed using the landmarks information rather linear regression.
 Additionaly, we can see from the figure that although Quality SS generates more region proposals, it performs worse than Fast SS with ierative region proposals.
 IRP adds 300 new regions for a typical image consuming less than 0.5s which makes it highly efficient as compared to Quality SS.

-Fig. 13.
+Fig. 12.
 Variations in performance of HyperFace with respect to the Iterative Region Proposals and Landmarks-based NMS.
 The numbers in the legend are the mean average precision.

-5.6 Fast-HyperFace
+5.6 Runtime

-The Hyperface method is tested on a machine with 8 cores and GTX TITAN-X GPU.
-The overall time taken to perform all the four tasks is 3s per image.
-The limitation is not because of CNN, but due to Selective Search [53] algorithm which takes approximately 2s to generate candidate region proposals.
-One forward pass through the HyperFace network for 200 proposals takes merely 0.1s.
+The Hyperface method was tested on a machine with 8 cores and GTX TITAN-X GPU.
+The overall time taken to perform all the four tasks was 3s per image.
+The limitation was not because of CNN, but due to selective search which takes approximately 2s to generate candidate region proposals.
+One forward pass through the HyperFace network takes only 0.2s.